One of the current leading Latin American conductors in the United States, Andres Lopera has led orchestras throughout the Americas for over a decade.

 A Boston native, Rebecca Bogers received her Master of Music in Harp Performance from Temple University and her Bachelor’s in Harp Performance from New England Conservatory.
 Ms. Bogers has successfully led many international youth orchestra tours, forging local and international partnerships around music education.
 In additional to her work at NEC, she is part of the L.A.
 Philharmonic Take a Stand team, working to create a strong summer orchestral experience for Sistema students from around the country.
 Prior to her time at NEC, she also worked with the Philadelphia Orchestra as a teaching artist presenting programs throughout Philadelphia Schools with orchestra members and helping write and design Philadelphia Orchestra Education curriculum materials.
 She also worked as the ensemble coordinator for the Temple Music Prep, helping run their string orchestra and chamber music programs at the Center for Gifted Young Musicians.

-Nominated a “Citizen Musician” by the Chicago Symphony Orchestra, Margaret Cerjan has established herself as a committed and passionate educator over the past decade.
-Currently the director of the Junior Strings Intensive at Boston University Tanglewood Institute, Maggie is the founder and director of Stonybrook Strings, and is a resident Artist at The Conservatory Lab Charter School.
+Nominated a “Citizen Musician” by the Chicago Symphony Orchestra, Maggie Cerjan has established herself as a committed and passionate educator over the past decade.
+Currently the director of the Junior Strings Intensive at Boston University Tanglewood Institute, Maggie is the founder and director of Stonybrook Strings, and a faculty member at New England Conservatory Preparatory School.

-Maggie coached the Chicago Symphony Youth Orchestras and performed over 40 concerts a year at public schools and community centers as a teaching artist through the Chicago Symphony’s Institute for Learning Access and Training.
+While in Chicago, Maggie coached the Chicago Symphony Youth Orchestras and performed over 40 chamber music concerts a year at public schools and community centers as a Teaching Artist through the Chicago Symphony’s Institute for Learning Access and Training, and was a faculty member at the People's Music School's YOURS Project.
 As a founding member of the Chicago-based Élan String Quartet, Maggie was invited to perform at the Utah Symphony’s Emerging Quartets’ program, collaborated with the Chicago Symphony’s Institute and Chicago Young Authors to create beat poetry and classical music concerts with poets from Englewood High School, and performed the Schubert Cello Quintet with Yo-Yo Ma at the Chicago Symphony’s Citizen Musician Week.

 Erica Cice joined the oboe section of the Charlotte Symphony Orchestra during the 2006-2007 season.
 As one of only five finalists selected for the 2011 Fernand-Gillet International Oboe Competition, Cice competed and was awarded Honorable Mention as part of the International Double Reed Society convention in Tempe, AZ.
 She has performed with the New York Philharmonic as guest oboist and English hornist, the Atlanta Symphony Orchestra and the Charleston Symphony Orchestra.